Real prices. On the homepage. Because hiding pricing is a tactic, not a value.

 $15K/mo is the minimum on both Single Channel and Combined.
 Below that, the math doesn't work for either side — your account doesn't have enough conversion volume for the methodology to compound, and the base fee becomes too large a % of total spend.
 If you're below $15K/mo but on a path to it, we can talk — case-by-case.

-Every engagement starts with the $499 Profit Audit. live walkthrough, written 17-point plan, and a real number on what the leak is.
+Every engagement starts with the $499 Google Ads Audit (or $499 Meta Ads Audit).
+Live walkthrough, written 22-point plan, and a real number on what the leak is.
 If you sign on within 14 days, the $499 credits to month-1.

 For service-specific scope, see Google Ads management for Shopify D2C or Meta Ads management for ecommerce.
-Or start with the $499 Profit Audit — it credits to month-1 if you sign on within 14 days.
+Or start with the $499 Google Ads Audit — it credits to month-1 if you sign on within 14 days.